 Fatty liver disease is also known as hepalipidosis and is one of those conditions that means exactly what it says on the tin – the liver is fatty and doesn’t work properly, causing a disease situation.
 Many lizards in captivity are fed a totally inappropriate diet.
 Add in the fact that the food comes to them with no foraging activity and that the animal’s habitat is not as large as a natural range would be and you end up with one fat, sick lizard.

-Signs of hepalipidosis
+Signs of hepalipidosis in a lizard

 If a lizard is fat and sluggish and has a yellowish tinge on its skin, gums or eyes, it is a fair bet that it has fatty liver.
 When the liver tissue is replaced by fat, the organ can no longer function properly and so it cannot break down toxins properly and they build up in the blood, in particular a by-product of the breakdown of bile, called bilirubin, which is bright yellow and when built up in the bloodstream, causes jaundice.
 Some lizards have yellow gums, though, so take care not to mistake this for jaundice.
 As well as this visual sign, when the liver is not working properly it stresses the whole body and the immune system can become very suppressed, leaving the lizard prone to other diseases and conditions, not to mention infections from both bacteria and fungi.
 The lizard is almost certain to be overweight and if you are aware that you are perhaps feeding it a diet heavy in animal fats, then fatty liver disease is a very likely cause of sluggish, lethargic behaviour.

-Diagnosis of fatty liver disease
+Diagnosis of fatty liver disease in lizards

 The only way of telling definitely whether a lizard is suffering from fatty liver disease is at post mortem, when it is definitely too late.
 Sometimes, fatty liver can be caused by diabetes, Cushing’s disease and other conditions which are relatively rare in lizards so it is likely that the vet will diagnose on the strength of a life style history of the animal, particularly what its diet consists of in the main, whether it is eating normally and what size its habitat is.
 Sometimes, when an overweight lizard stops eating, its body automatically sends fat stores to the liver to keep the metabolism going and the sudden influx of the fat is more than the liver can handle and it in turn stores it, causing fatty liver.